KyleLuther/kyleluther.github.io/_drafts/kaiming-variance-decay.md

 $$ P(y_l | \mathbf{W}_1, \mathbf{W}_2, ..., \mathbf{W}_{l} ) \qquad \mathbf{x}_0 \sim Q(\mathbf{x}_0) $$

 To do so, we generate a single network, and this time generate 1000 different input samples.
 We'll compute the empirical distribution over samples of 3 neurons in layers 1,5,10,50.
-In general each of these distributions depends on the network.
+In general each of these distributions depends on the precise configuration of weights in the network.

 <p align="center">
   <img src="/assets/sample_randomness.png">
 </p>

-Completely different!
+Completely different from the network randomness setting!
 Interestingly it appears that as we look deeper and deeper in the network, the distribution of each preactivation collapses to small fluctuations around some large mean value.
 The network appears to be implementing a nearly constant function.
 The location of these mean values depend on the network weights.

 #### Layer Randomness
+Before analytically calculating the behavior above, we'll examine one final distribution.
 In practice, one is not very likely to initialize 1000 different networks and compute preactivation distributions.
 Instead one is much more likely to initialize a single network and compute the distribution of all preactivations in a layer for a single sample.

 This is equivalent to visualizing a single preactivation's distribution due to *layer randomness*, randomness in a single layer's weights.
-I.e. you fix the weights in layers $1,2,...,l-1$ and then visualize the distribution of a single preactivation $y_{l,i}$ over random choices in its weight vector $\mathbf{w}_{l,i}$.
+To visualize this, we'll fix the weights in layers $1,2,...,l-1$ and then visualize the distribution of a single preactivation $y_{l,i}$ over random choices in its weight vector $\mathbf{w}_{l,i}$.

 $$ P(y_l | \mathbf{x}_0, \mathbf{W}_1, \mathbf{W}_2, ..., \mathbf{W}_{l-1} ) \qquad \mathbf{W}_l \sim \mathcal{N}(0, 2/N) $$